codesandbox/codesandbox-sdk/README.md

 console.log(output); // Hello World
 ```

+## Configuration

+The SDK supports the following environment variables for configuration:

+- `CSB_API_KEY`: Your CodeSandbox API token for authentication

 ## CodeSandbox Integration

 This SDK uses the API token from your workspace in CodeSandbox to authenticate and create sandboxes.
 Because of this, the sandboxes will be created inside your workspace, and the resources will be billed to your workspace.